 - Digital Identity Working Group – The goal of the Digital Identity Working Group is to establish a general understanding of the role of Ethereum in the digital identity space and to develop a taxonomy that is widely accepted and practiced in the technology industry.

 - Energy Working Group – The Energy Working Group is defining standards around Ethereum blockchain implementations for oil and gas, mining, refining, trading, utilities, grids and other verticals within the energy industry.
 The group will work toward building the industry infrastructure needed for widespread adoption within these energy-related areas.

-- MultiPlatform Working Group – The MultiPlatform Working Group will work to make the Ethereum platform available on multiple operating systems and physical hardware.
-The current version works well on certain operating systems, but the group will work toward advances which will make the platform universally adoptable.
+- Multi-Platform Working Group – The MultiPlatform Working Group will work to make the Ethereum platform available on multiple operating systems and physical hardware.
+The current version works well on certain operating systems, but the group will work toward advances that will make the platform universally adaptable.

 The Enterprise Ethereum Alliance (EEA) connects Fortune 500 enterprises, startups, academics, and technology vendors with Ethereum subject matter experts.
 Building upon the only smart contract supporting blockchain currently running in real-world production – Ethereum.